ga4gh-discovery/ga4gh-case-discovery/result_structure/README.md

 ### Specification for the `collectionComponents`/`*` structure (optional)

-* Initially supported components will be:
+* Initially supported collection components will be:
   * exists
   * counts
   * records